 kP = 0

+In cases where the PMR of the vehicle is lower than 25 the final result Lurban is the result of the acceleration test:

+Lurban = Lacc rep

 3.1.3.4.2.
-Calculation for vehicles of category M2 having a maximum authorized mass exceeding 3,500 kg and categories M3, N2, and N3
+Calculation for vehicles of category M2 having a maximum authorized mass exceeding 3,500 kg and for vehicles of categories M3, N2, and N3

-Each valid test run shall be averaged separately, rounded to the first decimal place and be reported as interim results.
+For each gear and vehicle side, the valid test runs shall be averaged separately, rounded to the first decimal place and be reported as interim results.

 All further calculations to derive Lurban shall be done separately for the left and right vehicle side.
 The final value Lurban to be reported as the test result mathematically rounded to the nearest integer shall be the higher value of the two sides.